kingdy2002/VCSE/README.md

 - `VCSE_MWM/`: Contains the implementation of the MWM algorithm.
 - `VCSE_SAC/`: Contains the implementation of the SAC algorithm.

-If you wand to refer this research, please cite:
+If you want to refer this research, please cite:

 ```
 @misc{kim2023accelerating,